opencast/opencast/docs/guides/admin/docs/modules/player.url.parameter.md

     * Default value
         * `-`
     * Description
-    * Seeks intially automatically to a specified time
+    * Seeks initially automatically to a specified time
     * automatically plays the video from the specified time on
 * **autoplay**
     * Possible values